MannemSumanaSri/e-commerce-with-laravel/README.md

 Problem-Solving & Adaptability: Addressing assignment constraints by providing a comprehensive conceptual solution.

-Thank you for your time and consideration.
+Thank you for your time and consideration